-Los Globos, the two-story nightclub in northeast LA’s gentrified Silver Lake neighborhood, is packed with hundreds of sweaty Latino youths.
+Los Globos, the two-story nightclub in northeast LA’s gentrified Silver Lake neighborhood, is packed with hundreds of sweaty Latino youth.
 Their faces are oily, pimply, and awkward—what you’d expect from your average horny teenager with no sexual outlet for release.
-It’s only 4pm on a Saturday in November, and already their shirts are drenched in sweat from hours of moshing and skanking, the rhythmic dance originating from the Jamaican-born ska genre, across both the upstairs and downstairs dance floors at an all-ages show with a stacked lineup slated to run for over eight hours.
+It’s only 4 PM on this Saturday in November, and already their shirts are drenched in sweat from hours of moshing and skanking, the rhythmic dance originating from the Jamaican-born ska genre, across both the upstairs and downstairs dance floors at an all-ages show with a stacked lineup slated to run for over eight hours.

 Their look is all over the place, showcasing various cultural influences of the past and present.
 Dudes wear red flannels under ripped jean vests, reminiscent of the Seattle grunge era of the 90s.
 There’s also a younger teen rocking a classic, All-American 50s greaser look: a slickly coiffed and blindingly shiny pompadour, a wallet chain attached to his cuffed jeans, and a pair of heavy black biker boots.
 The ladies sport a classic rude girl ska style, with red bandanas hugging their updo buns and holding their jet-black bangs in place.

 But mostly, the look is punk to the rotten core: gauged ears and torn fishnet stockings with thick creepers and filthy Chuck Taylors at the feet covering the floor.
 The most important items proudly worn on display, however, are the wide rainbow collection of band pins, buttons, patches, and T-shirts.
 And on them, you’ll find everyone, from punk royalty—Crass, The Misfits, The Adicts, Rancid, Dead Kennedys, Subhumans—to 2 Tone ska godfathers The Specials.